 Cornwall is renowned for its beautiful beaches, quaint seaside towns and, of course, its pasties.
 From surfer-friendly beaches to the world-famous Eden Project, it’s easy to see why it has become such a popular holiday destination.

-Cornwall is a big country with loads on offer, so it’s important that you know where you want to stay.
-To help you out, we’ve put together this breakdown of Cornwall’s best towns to stay in.
+Cornwall is a large county with loads on offer, so it’s important that you know where you want to stay.
+To help you out, we’ve put together this breakdown of Cornwall’s best places to stay in.
 Fancy a cracking Cornish getaway?
 See the best holiday cottages in Cornwall.

-The town is also surrounded by areas of outstanding natural beauty and is under 10 minutes’ drive from the famous St Michael’s mount island, so there’s lots to explore just outside of town.
+The town is also surrounded by areas of outstanding natural beauty and is under 10 minutes drive from the famous St Michael’s mount island, so there are lots to explore just outside of town.

-Newquay is the undisputed UK capital of surf, and for good reason too!
+Newquay is the undisputed UK capital of surf, and for good reason!
 Here you’ll find some of the best surfing opportunities in Europe with consistently good waves and amazing sandy beaches.

-There’s nothing quite like a romantic evening stroll by one Newquay’s iconic harbours during the summer and, if you’re with children, there’s lots to keep them occupied with the popular Newquay Zoo and aquarium.
+There’s nothing quite like a romantic evening stroll by one of Newquay’s iconic harbours during the summer and, if you’re with children, there are lots to keep them occupied with the popular Newquay Zoo and aquarium.

 Being a traditional fishing village on the north coast means that you can get some of the freshest fish in chips in the country here.
 Plus, you can finish the day off with freshly-made ice cream on the epic Fistral beach.

-A wonderful Cornish town, St Ives is one of the most beautiful places in the country and is ideal for a last minute cottage break.
+A wonderful Cornish town, St Ives is one of the most beautiful places in the county and is ideal for a last-minute cottage break.
 With its world-class beaches, quaint cobbled streets and vibrant art scene, St Ives is an awesome place to stay.

 Truro is the only city in Cornwall and is the county’s main shopping hub so make sure you seek out the traditional, independent shops hidden away in the backstreets.

-Bodmin is one of Cornwall’s oldest towns and has been home to some of the most significant events in the history of the county, including the famous Cornwall uprisings in the 15th and 16th centuries.
+Bodmin is one of Cornwall’s oldest towns and is home to some of the most significant events in the history of the county, including the famous Cornwall uprisings in the 15th and 16th centuries.

 No guide to Cornwall would be complete without mentioning Padstow.
 Home to Rick Stein’s legendary restaurants, shops and cookery school, the city has often been dubbed ‘Padestein.’